2005-2012 Porsche Boxster

 We've already said that the Boxster's stereo isn't too hard to work with and we're standing by that assertion.
 It is, however, a bit fiddly in places, so it's important to review the tool list before you start and stay patient while you're working.
-Complete, illustrated instructions can be found in the Crutchfield Research Notes that are included free when you buy your stereo or speakers at Crutchfield.

 American International's POR911 dash kit allows you to install a new single-DIN (2" tall) or double-DIN (4" tall) car stereo in your Porsche.
 The kit is available with a black or silver finish, so make sure to pick the one that matches your dash.
 The kit has its own instructions, so pay attention to those when it's time to put the new receiver in the dash.